Townsville City Council is actively managing the tender and allocation of land in the Lansdown Eco-Industrial Precinct.

 Ultra-high purity quartz sand processing facility

-High Purity Quartz Ltd (HPQ) plans to develop a significant solar PV grade, ultra-high purity quartz sand (UHPQS) processing facility at LEIP, using ore from a quartz resource near Forsayth in Queensland.
+High Purity Quartz Ltd (HPQ) plans to develop a significant solar PV grade, ultra-high purity quartz sand (UHPQS) processing facility at Lansdown Eco-Industrial Precinct, using ore from a quartz resource near Forsayth in Queensland.
+The facility will represent the only integrated UHPQS facility outside the two market incumbents producing from a single resource at Spruce Pine, NC, USA.
+Once fully ramped up, the plant is targeted to supply 25% of global demand for UHPQS.

-In collaboration with others at LEIP, it will also supply quartz for production of metallurgical grade silicon (MG-Si) smelter and refinery.
+As a potential secondary income stream, and in collaboration with others at LEIP, HPQ will also potentially supply quartz for production of metallurgical grade silicon (MG-Si) smelter and refinery.
+This will only happen where its quartz does not meet the purity requirements for feedstock into the planned UHPQS facility.
 UHPQS and MG-Si are the two critical material inputs to potentially facilitate green-tech solar PV wafer and module manufacturing in Townsville.
+If the MGSi project does not progress, it will not impact the feasibility of the UHPQS facility, which will progress regardless of other planned projects.

-HPQ will complete its Pre-Feasibility Study (PFS) shortly, which will show technical feasibility and an economically strong project, operating over three locations in Queensland, including the final stage Advance Processing Facility at LEIP.
+HPQ has successfully completed its Pre-Feasibility Study (PFS), which shows technical feasibility and strong project economics.
 HPQ secured an Australian Government grant under its flagship Critical Minerals Development Program (CMDP) to fund 50% of the PFS costs.

-In conjunction with the LEIP Advanced Processing Facility, HPQ has plans to establish a pre-processing facility in Mount Garnet with both sites offering high-tech, full-time employment across a range of highly skilled disciplines to create long-term value for the communities in Townsville and in regional Queensland.
+In conjunction with the LEIP Advanced Processing Facility, HPQ has plans to establish a pre-processing facility in Mount Garnet with both sites offering high-tech, full-time employment across a range of highly skilled disciplines to create long-term value for the communities in Townsville and regional Queensland.
+The Advanced Processing plant at LEIP will procure process chemicals from a reginal chemical company providing a significant incentive for further economic development locally.
 The mining will be undertaken by a regional mining contractor, further supporting economic value in the region.

 Townsville Energy Chemicals Hub (TECH) Project